djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 | 171 - 173         | 3         |
 | 174 - 176         | 2         |

+- **Height Range (cm)** represents the grouped intervals of height.
+The choice of these intervals provides a clear way to categorize the continuous data.
+- **Frequency** shows the number of people whose heights fall within each respective range.
+For instance, 2 people have heights between 165 cm and 167 cm, while 3 people have heights between 171 cm and 173 cm.

+### Visualization

+The histogram below visually represents the frequency distribution of the grouped height data.
+The horizontal axis represents the height ranges (in cm), while the vertical axis represents the frequency, i.e., the number of people whose heights fall within each range.

 ![image](https://github.com/djeada/Statistics-Notes/assets/37275728/5619116b-f65b-47fc-a1cf-a5bfa0640353)

+This histogram shows a roughly uniform distribution across the ranges, with slightly more people having heights in the middle ranges (168-173 cm).
+The plot helps to quickly identify how the data is distributed among different height groups and highlights that the majority of people fall within the middle two ranges (168-173 cm).

 ## Measures of Central Tendency